Debaucus/keychain/README.md

 ## Requirements

 - Python 3.x
+- Klefki Session Cookie

 You can install the required libraries using `pip`:

 ```bash
 pip install -r .\requrements.txt
 ```

+Login to Klefki and use browser console to extract your Session Cookie value.
+Use this in the `config.yaml`.
+This resets when Klefki is restarted, a dedicated error message is made to tag you in order to update this.

 ## Configuration